ajs/renaming-from-perl6/projects/domains/README.md

 ## domains

+This touches broadly on many high-level topics:

+### SEO concerns: "how do you search for the new name?"

+* www.google.com/search?q=perl6 - How do we ensure that searches for our new name are equally useful?

+### Sites

+Major Perl 6 sites that use Perl 6 in their names:

+* p6weekly.wordpress.com
+* perl6.org (note that perl6 dot com appears to be a hijacked and now malicious site)
+* perl6advent.wordpress.com

+### Boilerplate

 From the initial outline:

 * Can we enumerate exactly what falls into the item (for `.perl`, this is easy, for editor plugins, maybe not so much...)